 - Evaluate a dashboard software vendor based on your requirements

 - Pull data from your data services into the dashboard

-- Share the dashboard with your team to encourage adoption
+- Share the dashboard with your team and sales executives to encourage the adoption

 What should I include in sales performance dashboards?

 Sales dashboards should include the metrics and key performance indicators (KPIs) that guide your team.
 The purpose of a great dashboard is to track progress toward your sales goals and visualize the sales process.
 For sales reps, performance—whether it be through revenue, number of SQLs, or closed won deals—is a key indicator of success.
 Keep your core sales metrics and KPIs in mind when designing your dashboard.